baboolasiquala/Depth_Perception/_posts/2022-03-13-welcome-to-jekyll.markdown

 The rationale provided above is also the reason why a single camera is not sufficient to deduce depth, at least without being aided with the help of neural networks or using Active stereo with the employment of light.

-In order to use the Disparity to deduce depth we have to then use Traingulation which is a geometric approach used to deduce depth.
+In order to use the Disparity to deduce depth we have to then use Triangulation which is a geometric approach used to deduce depth.

 In order to go about this math we must understand that there are 3 planes we travel in between in order to deduce depth.
 There is the world coordinate plane, the camera coordinate plane and the image coordinate plane.
 Image plane is where the image sensor lies and the camera plane is where the lens lies.
 A transformation is undergone from 3D to 2D when we tranform the coordinates from the world coordinates to the image coordinates and vice versa.
 The transformation from the world coordinates to the camera coordinates is a 3-D to 3-D tranformation and the tranformation from the camera to the image plane in a 3-D to 2-D transformation.